Astronomers discover exoplanets with magnetic fields

 "What you would expect is that the planets with hotter temperatures would have stronger winds.
 The more energy you put into the system, the more violent the winds become.
 But we see the opposite," said astronomer Julia Seidel of the Observatoire de la Côte d'Azur's Lagrange Laboratory in Nice, France, lead author of the study published on Tuesday in the journal Nature Astronomy.

-Wind speeds on the seven exoplanets ranged up to 15,500 miles per hour (25,000 km per hour), stronger than on Jupiter.
+Wind speeds on the seven exoplanets ranged up to 25,000kmh, stronger than on Jupiter.

 Considering that most of our solar system's planets have magnetic fields, the researchers said it is not surprising that exoplanets do too.
 But they said that scientists until now had struggled to come up with convincing evidence.